 Teaching is a profession that requires selective admission criteria and a rigorous course of study.

 Transfer Education Applicants with fewer than 48 Credits:

 To be admitted into the College of Education transfer applicants with fewer than 48 credit hours must have a minimum cumulative 3.0 GPA from all colleges/post-secondary institutions attended at the time of admissions decision.

 Transfer Education Applicants with 48 or More Credits:

 To be admitted into the College of Education transfer applicants with 48 or more credit hours must achieve teacher candidacy.
 To achieve teacher candidacy the applicant must meet the following admission requirements at the time of admissions decision:

 - Earned a C or better in three hours of composition, three hours of literature, and six hours of mathematics.

 - Pass ETS Core or PAPA (reading, writing, and mathematics modules) and have official scores on file at Kutztown University OR achieve one of the following basic skills alternatives at time of matriculation:

-- SAT score of no less than 1550 (with minimum score of 500 on each individual section - Critical Reading, Writing, and Mathematics).
+- SAT score (old test) of no less than 1550 (with minimum score of 500 on each individual section - Critical Reading, Writing, and Mathematics).
 Note: Students may combine section scores from different test administrations, using their best score earned from each test administration.

 - A composite score of 23 on the ACT.
 The composite score of 23 shall be accompanied by a combined English/Writing score of 22 and a Math score of 21.